RAISE-NTU/gazebo_gt_map_creator/README.md

   --capture-labels
 ```

-The generated PCD file will contain `PointXYZL` format with label information for each point.
+The generated PCD file will contain RGB point clouds with colors automatically assigned based on semantic labels.
+Each unique label gets a distinct color using HSV color space for easy visualization in RViz2.
 See [SEMANTIC_LABELS.md](SEMANTIC_LABELS.md) for detailed usage examples and applications.

 ## Troubleshooting